michal-h21/vim-zettel/README.md

 - `gZ` command in the normal mode – replace file path under cursor with Wiki link

+## Insert notes to the current document

+`Vim-zettel` provides way to search notes in your Zettelkasten and insert the selected notes in the current document.
+The notes are automatically converted to the document syntax format using [Pandoc](https://pandoc.org).

+- `:ZettelInsertNote` - select notes using FZF.
+Multiple notes can be selected using the `<TAB>` key.
+The selected notes are inserted in the current document.

 ## Useful Vimwiki commands